bentoml/BentoML/docs/source/guides/observability/monitoring-and-data-collection.rst

 .. note::

-    Some log collectors like fluentbit also support OTLP input.
+    Some log collectors like Fluent Bit also support OTLP input.

 Below is an example of setting up OTLP for a BentoML Service: